Learn to Skate will return Fall 2019.

 Registration and payment can be completed online, by phone at 906-487-2073, or at the SDC Ticket Office.
 A parent or guardian must sign a waiver of liability and concussion awareness form prior to participation.
-You will receive an admission ticket to present to your instructor on the first day of class.
+The SDC is not responsible for lost or stolen property.
+Please do not leave valuables unattended.

 Our Learn to Skate program offers fun, challenging, and rewarding beginning skating classes for all ages and abilities.
 Students learn at their own level with others in their age group; classes are available for preschool (3–5 years, also known as Snowplow Sam), Basic Skills Levels 1-6 (6 years and up), and Pre-Free Skate (a combination of Basic Levels 7 & 8).